enact-lang/spec/current/01-introduction.md

 functional worlds.

 ## Purpose of this document
-This document exists to describe the Enact programming language's syntax, semantics and features in enough detail that an implementations of the language could be written without excessive ambiguity and incompatibility.
+This document exists to describe the Enact programming language's syntax, semantics and features in enough detail that two separate implementations of the language could be written without excessive ambiguity and incompatibility.

 ## Terminology